dorianbaranes/LSTM_prediction_stock_market/README.md

 ### Input Shape

 The input shape of the LSTM layers is determined by the `input_timesteps` and `input_dim` parameters. `input_timesteps` corresponds to the number of time steps in each input sequence, while `input_dim` represents the number of features or variables included in the input data.
 The input shape is defined as `(input_timesteps, input_dim)`.

-### Return Sequences

-The `return_seq` parameter specifies whether the LSTM layers should return sequences or only the final output.
-When set to `True`, the LSTM layers return the entire sequence of outputs, which is useful when stacking multiple LSTM layers together.
-The LSTM layers are configured to return sequences by setting `return_seq` to `True` in the configuration file.

 ### Dropout